JesseZhuang/SystemDesign/DDIA/ch11.stream.processing/notes.md

 One approach is to break the stream into small blocks and treat each as miniature batch process.
 This microbatching approach is used in Spark Streaming [91].
 Batch size is typically around one second, which is a performance compromise: smaller batches incur greater scheduling and coordination overhead, while larger batches mean a longer delay before results are visible.

+Microbatching implicitly provides a tumbling window equal to the batch size (windowed by processing time, not event time).

+A variant approach in Apaphe Flink is to periodicially generate rolling check-pointsof state and write to durable storage [92,93].
+If a stream operator crashes, it can restart from its most recent checkpoint.
+The checkpoints are triggered by barriers in the message stream, similar to boundaries between microbatches, but without forcing a specific window size.

+Within the confines of stream processing framework, the above approaches provide the same exactly-once semantics as batch processing.
+However, after the output is sent (writing to DB, email, message to an external broker), the framework is no longer able to discard the output of a failed batch.
+In this case, restarting a failed task causes the external side effect to happen twice.

+**Atomic commit revisited**

+Previsouly discussed on page 360 in "Exactly-once message processing" in the context of distributed transactions and two-phase commit.
+In Chapter 9, the discussion was traditional implementations fo distributed transactions, such as XA.
+In more restricted environments, it is possible to implement such an atomic facility efficiently.
+This approach is used in Google Cloud Dataflow [81],[92] and VoltDB [94], plans to add to Kafka [95],[96].
+Unlike XA, it does not attempt to provide transactions across heterogeneous technologies, but keep them internal by managing both state changes and messaging within the stream processing framework.
+The overhead of the transaction protocol can be amortized by processing several input messages within a single transaction.

+**Idempotence**

 ## Summary

 <!-- References -->